hpcgarage/intrepyddguide/goal-metric.md

 avoid the possibility of other jobs perturbing performance evaluations of the Intrepydd code.

+There are four APIs that need to be used to obtain goal metrics:
+1. perf_api.init_metric(), is used to initialize the performance metric subsystem, and should be called as close to start of program execution as possible.
+2. perf_api.start_metric(), is used to mark the start of a computationally relevant region of Python/Intrepydd code.
+3. perf_api.stop_metric(), is used to mark the end of a computationally relevant region of Python/Intrepydd code.
+4. perf_api.init_metric(), is used to finalize the performance metric subsystem, and should be called after the last call to perf_api.stop_metric().

+# Building the Perf Model API

 The API internally rely on PAPI (The Performance API) and Linux Perf.
 These should already be bundles within the Docker container provided to you.
 Before you can use the performance model, you must compile it.
 The following steps